 Why Estate Planning Is Important For Everyone

 Contrary to myth, an estate plan is not something that only wealthy individuals or people with children need to have.
 Every adult should have a plan in place in case of the death or incapacity.
 Your estate plan will give you the ability to express your health care wishes in case of incapacity and direct who will receive your property upon your death.
-Additionally, a proper plan may allow you to ensure that your property passes to the beneficiaries of your plan and possibly protect those assets from creditors.
+Additionally, a proper plan may allow you to ensure that your property passes to the beneficiaries of your plan and possibly protect those assets.

 If you do not take the time to make your own plan, the intestacy law of Pennsylvania will determine which family members receive your property, distributing assets in a way that may not be in line with your wishes.
 Careful, thoughtful and informed estate planning can prevent this unwanted outcome.
 Put your affairs in order efficiently and allow us to help you attain peace of mind.